 The anticipated after-tax economic benefit of our investment in the common units of Sunoco Logistics depends largely on Sunoco Logistics being treated as a partnership for federal income tax purposes.
 Sunoco Logistics has not requested, and does not plan to request, a ruling from the IRS on this matter.
 The IRS may adopt positions that differ from the ones Sunoco Logistics has taken.
 A successful IRS contest of the federal income tax positions Sunoco Logistics takes may impact adversely the market for its common units, and the costs of any IRS contest will reduce Sunoco Logistics' cash available for distribution to its unitholders.
 If Sunoco Logistics were to be treated as a corporation for federal income tax purposes, it would pay federal income tax at the corporate tax rate, and likely would pay state income tax at varying rates.
 Distributions to its unitholders generally would be subject to tax again as corporate distributions.
-Treatment of Sunoco Logistics to be treated as a corporation for federal income tax purposes or to otherwise subject it to a material amount of entity-level taxation.
+Treatment of Sunoco Logistics as a corporation would result in a material reduction in its anticipated cash flow and after-tax return to its unitholders.
+Current law may change so as to cause Sunoco Logistics to be treated as a corporation for federal income tax purposes or to otherwise subject it to a material amount of entity-level taxation.
 States are evaluating ways to subject partnerships to entity level taxation through the imposition of state income, franchise and other forms of taxation.
 If any states were to impose a tax on Sunoco Logistics, the cash available for distribution to its unitholders would be reduced.